(No financial affiliation with any of the artists or products mentioned in this post)

 Painting is complicated enough without messing with sub-par equipment.

 Some other factors to consider are weight, size of painting panel you want to use, ease of setup, portability, and palette size.

 Plein Air Easels $200 or Less

 French easels tend to be heavier than pochade boxes, which is fine for me, but many don’t like carrying that much weight.
 A good tripod and pochade box can fit in a backpack and be carried more easily.

 Where the French easel shines is in the 34″ canvas or panel height compared to the Craftech Sienna Plein Air Large size box that will hold a painting 17″ in height.
-I like to often paint large outdoors, so I prefer the French easel.
+I love working with 24×30 inch panels, so the LederEasel or the French easel work out much better for me.
 If you plan to stay small to medium, the pochade will work well.

-I also like to have my palette and painting easel separate from each other, which is why I built a large wooden palette for my French easel, but most professional artists that paint outdoors are just fine with the pochade style where the easel and palette are connected and close to one another.
+I also like to have my palette and easel separate from each other, which is one of the top 2 reasons why I built a large wooden palette for my French easel.
+Most professional artists that paint outdoors are just fine with the pochade style where the easel and palette are connected and close to one another.

-My order of recommendation as far as making it easy to paint outdoors for under $200:
+My order of recommendation (making it easy to paint outdoors) for under $200:

 And don’t stress too much!